Silicon Prairie >> Frequently Asked Questions

 • The platform (Windows or Macintosh)

 If you are having trouble with a specific FrameMaker file, and can reliably reproduce the problem, send the file as an e-mail attachment.
 If the file is large, you may want to compress it before you send it.
-An example helps isolate the problem quickly.
+An example can help us isolate the problem quickly.
 Be assured that any samples you send won't be used for any other purpose.
-After all, they're your property!
+After all, they're your property.

-User Account Control (UAC) in Windows 7 (and also in Windows Vista and Windows Server 2008) can cause issues when installing and registering Silicon Prairie plug-ins.
-If you are using Windows 7, be sure to do the following:
+User Account Control (UAC) is a security feature that was added originally in Windows Vista.
+It's found in Windows 7, Windows 8, Windows 10, and Windows Server 2008 and later.
+UAC can cause issues when installing and registering Silicon Prairie plug-ins.
+If you are using a version of Windows with UAC active, be sure to do the following:

 • If you are using FrameMaker 9, be sure that you have downloaded the latest versions of the plug-ins.
-Because FrameMaker 9 works differently with Windows 7, the registration code for the plug-ins needed to be updated from the original plug-ins that were released.
+Because FrameMaker 9 works differently with User Account Control, the registration code for the plug-ins needed to be updated from the original Frame 9 plug-ins that were released.

 • If you cannot access Auto-Text items, configuration settings from the SPConfig.fm file, or conversion documents, you will need to configure the permissions for these files.
-The Users group on your system must have "Modify" permissions.
+The Users group on your system must have "Modify" permissions for the file.
 You can set this permission by right-clicking the file in Windows Explorer, and choosing Properties.
 Display the Security tab.
 Select the Users group, and be sure that there is a check next to Modify in the Allow column.

 Feature ideas...who do I talk to?